kmaed/kmbeamer/README.md

 ------------

 This is a theme collection for [LaTeX Beamer class](https://bitbucket.org/rivanvx/beamer/wiki/Home).
-The themes included in the collection are originally written for kmaeda's presentations, but now available for anyone who wants to use them.
+The themes included in the collection have been originally written for kmaeda's presentations, but now available for anyone who wants to use them.

 Installation
 ------------